Presteigne

-Presteigne (/prɛsˈtiːn/; Llanandras: the church of St. Andrew) is a town and community in Radnorshire, Powys, Wales on the south bank of the River Lugg.
-Formerly the county town of the historic county of Radnorshire, the town has, in common with several other towns close to the Wales-England border, assumed the motto, "Gateway to Wales".
-The border wraps around three sides of the town (north, east and south).
+Presteigne (/prɛsˈtiːn/; Llanandras: the church of St. Andrew) is a town and community on the south bank of the River Lugg in Powys, Wales.
+The town is located on the England–Wales border, which surrounds it to the north, east and south.
 Nearby towns are Kington, Herefordshire to the south and Knighton to the north, and surrounding villages include Norton (within the community) and Stapleton.
-The town falls within the Diocese of Hereford.
 The community has a population of 2,710; the built-up area had a population of 2,056.

+Presteigne was formerly the county town of the historic county of Radnorshire.
+Despite being in Wales, it is part of the diocese of Hereford in the Church of England.